TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 8/Acts 8.3.md

 ---

-But Saul laid waste the church, entering into every house, and dragging men and women committed them to prison.
+But Saul ravaged the assembly, entering into every house, and dragged both men and women off to prison.